cds-snc/c19-benefits-node/README.md

 * Financial aid for 2021 school year
 * GST tax credit

+This product is updated frequently.
+Notable updates are captured in [the changelog](/CHANGELOG.md).

 ## Built with

 This project is based on the [CDS Node Starter](https://github.com/cds-snc/node-starter-app) and is built with: